breadcircle/hello-world/README.md

 Today is Jan 27 2018 and for the first time I use Github trying to do something.

-TOday is Apr 4 2018 and I'm coming back to finish my first training
+Today is Apr 4 2018 and I'm coming back to finish my first training